gmgu/study-triton/2_inout_tensor/README.md

-## How to input and output tensors to/from kernel
+## How to input/output tensors to/from kernel
 In this lecture, we learn how to give an input tensor to a kernel and get an output tensor from a kernel.
-Similar to the CUDA kernel, Triton kernel gets input and return output via argument.
+Similar to the CUDA kernel, Triton kernel gets input and returns output via argument.
 One major difference is that arguments of triton.jit'd function are implicitly converted to pointers if they have a .data_ptr() method and a .dtype attribute (Torch.Tensor has both .data_ptr() and .dtype). data_ptr() returns the address of the first element of the tensor. dtype is the data type of the tensor (e.g., torch.float32).